How are ETFs Taxed in India?

 • Tax Structure on Dividend Income

 This tax is called the dividend distribution tax (DDT).
-Before FY 2020-2021, a DDT of 15% was applicable to all the dividends paid to investors.
-From FY 20-21, the concept of DDT was abolished, and the income from dividends is added to the investor’s annual income.
+Before FY21, a DDT of 15% was applied to all the dividends paid to investors.
+From FY21 onwards, the concept of DDT was abolished, and the income from dividends was added to the investor’s annual income.

 The tax rate applicable was the same as the income tax slab rate of the investor.